Apply Patience To Interviews

 If your reaction is to stare at me for 10 seconds like a deer caught in the headlights, that's definitely going to kill any rapport we might have built up.
 Or if you stall for several seconds after every single question I ask, that's also going to wear on me.
 But if you sometimes say, "That's a good question" as you take a few beats to think, I'll be fine with that.
 I may even give you some bonus points for taking the question seriously.

 The other huge benefit to applying patience in interviews is that it gives you a chance to reflect long enough to realize that perhaps that story you were about to tell isn't the most relevant example.
-Or that you are making an assumption about my question that perhaps isn't the right one, and it might be time to ask a clarifying question (see: Answering a Difficult Interview Question).
+Or that you are making an assumption about my question that perhaps isn't the right one, and it might be time to ask a clarifying question.
 Or that perhaps you just misinterpreted what I said.

 Now you might say, "What about when I'm talking with a fast-charging leader?"